Car Seat Safety: Avoid These 7 Common Mistakes

 Mistake #7: Incorrectly using a booster seat

 Older children will need this type of seat to make the adult seat belt fit correctly.
 How do you know if the seat belt fits correctly when using a booster seat?
 Make sure the lap belt lies low across your child's hips or upper thigh bones, while the shoulder belt should cross the middle of your child's chest and shoulder.
 Always use the seat with BOTH the lap and shoulder belt—never just the lap belt.
 Like with the harness straps, the seatbelt should be snug and not slack.

 Are you aware that using seatbelt extenders may cause harm to your child?
 Find out more about the dangers of seatbelt extenders.

 Keep Family Travel Stress-Free

-If you're in the market for car seats for your children, or if you simply want to know more about child passenger safety, then give us a call at Taxi Baby!
+If you're in the market for car seats for your children, or if you simply want to know more about child passenger safety, then contact us!
 We put your child's safety as our top priority.
 Our team would be happy to help with whatever you and your child need to keep family travel convenient and stress-free.